-Khachapuri can be found at most Georgian restaurants.
-However, if you’re looking for the “cheese boat” version, make sure the restaurant specifically serves Adjarian (Acharuli/Adjaruli) khachapuri.
-Here are some Georgian restaurants that serve various types of this cheese-filled bread.
+This Georgian cheese-filled bread can be found at most Georgian restaurants.
+However, if you’re specifically looking for the “cheese boat” version, make sure the restaurant specifically serves the Adjarian (Acharuli/Adjaruli) variation.
+Here are some Georgian restaurants that serve various types of this bread.

 Brooklyn, NY: Cheeseboat

 San Diego, CA: Russian-Georgian Pomegranate Restaurant